COME PLAY IN THE LADY LOFT!

 Adding finishing touches: foils, rub-ons, metals, and more.

 Be prepared to have a lot of fun!
 Enroll a friend or two and make it a party!
-You will receive a 10% discount (non GFAA members only).

-Each class is limited to 4 students.
+Each one day class is limited to 4 students.

 Note: please note that there are 23 steps up to the treetop studio and no handicap access at this time.
 If a class you want to attend is full, let me know!
 I may be able to schedule another one.
 Please remember that no show = no refund unless your space is filled by another student.
 Please let me know ASAP, preferably a week before class if you are unable to attend.